52nd Annual Banner Exhibition and Competition

 The Banner Exhibition and Competition is one of the signature events of the Central Pennsylvania Festival of the Arts.
 The Festival is proud to display past and present banners annually.
 Our banners hang over the Festival route, adding color and movement to the festive atmosphere.
 Both individuals and groups may submit entries.
 Prizes are awarded for the best banners in three categories: Professional, General and Youth.

-The chairs of the 2017 Banner Competition are Maura McConnell and Lisa Zander-Campbell.
-McConnell is a fiber artist living in State College.
-Holding degrees from the University of Pittsburgh and The Ohio State University, McConnell has volunteered with the Festival and at First Night State College, leading children’s art and craft workshops.
+The chair of the 2018 Banner Competition is Lisa Zander-Campbell.
 Zander-Campbell has been sewing all her life, having been taught the craft by her mother.
-She sells her own recycled glass and found object sculptures are arts festivals regionally.
-She currently volunteers as a juror escort in the Festival’s Sidewalk Sale and Exhibition.
+She sells her own recycled glass and found object sculptures at arts festivals regionally.

 Banner entries are divided into three categories so that entrants are competing with their peers: